The U.S. Navy’s change from coal to oil-fired boilers at sea is another important chapter in American petroleum history.

 Charles Duryea claimed the first American patent for a gasoline automobile in 1895.
 One year later, Henry Ford sold his first “quadri-cycle,” creating the auto industry.
-Meanwhile, New York City public workers removed 450,000 tons of horse manure every year.
+Meanwhile, New York City public workers were removing 450,000 tons of horse manure from the streets every year.

 Considered the first automobile regularly made for sale in the United States, a total of 13 of the model was manufactured by the Duryea Motor Wagon Company.
 Other manufacturers quickly followed the Duryea example.

 Although their company would last only three years, according to the Henry Ford Museum, “brothers Charles and Frank Duryea became the first Americans to attempt to build and sell automobiles at a profit.”